LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

   The Python module itself, described in details on this very page.
 - **Documentation**:
   You are currently reading it !
 The Makefile and all the ``.rst`` files necessary for building the doc are in the ``docs`` folder on GitHub.
-See the :ref:`Documentation` section for more information.
 - **Templates** :
   A set of templates, mainly intended for internal use in our lab.
 They can still prove interesting to a larger public as they show how an actual complex